SFDO-Community-Sprints/sticky-selectron-documentation/docs/installation.md

 {: .note }
 MetaDEPLOY will install Sticky Selectron for all users.

-> [!NOTE]
-> MetaDEPLOY will install Sticky Selectron for all users.

 1. Click on the 'Install Sticky Selectron - View Details' button.
 3. Click login and login to the org you want to install in.
 4. On the MetaDEPLOY allow access page slect the Allow button.